Cookbook

 let response = llm_call(messages, system)

-let calls = tool_parse_call(response)
+let calls = tool_parse_call(response.text)

 if calls.count() == 0 {